OpenTermsArchive/contrib-versions/Github/Privacy Policy.md

 GitHub may disclose personally identifiable information under special circumstances, such as to comply with subpoenas or when your actions violate the Terms of Service.

+EU and Swiss Safe Harbor

+If you choose to provide GitHub with your information, you consent to the transfer and storage of that information on our servers located in the United States.

+GitHub adheres to the US-EU and US-Swiss Safe Harbor Privacy Principles of Notice, Choice, Onward Transfer, Security, Data Integrity, Access and Enforcement, and is registered with the U.S. Department of Commerce's Safe Harbor Program http://www.export.gov/safeharbor/.

+For European Union and Swiss residents, any questions or concerns regarding the use or disclosure of your information should be directed to GitHub by sending an email to privacy@github.com.
+We will investigate and attempt to resolve complaints and disputes regarding use and disclosure of your information in accordance with this Privacy Policy.
+For complaints that cannot be resolved, and consistent with the Safe Harbor Enforcement Principle, we have committed to cooperate with data protection authorities located within Switzerland or the European Union (or their authorized representatives).

 Changes

 GitHub may periodically update this policy.
 We will notify you about significant changes in the way we treat personal information by sending a notice to the primary email address specified in your GitHub primary account holder account or by placing a prominent notice on our site.